omelancon/javascript-1/README.md

 - [Process](/process)

 # Motivation
 The javascript functional programming guide was created to scope what can be done with javascript to promote a functional codebase.
-At Aldo we believe that high level programming language like javascript benefits more from the maintainability of the functional style than a imperative performance focus style.
+At Aldo, we believe that high-level programming language like javascript benefits more from the maintainability of the functional style than an imperative performance focused style.

-This guide aims not to restrict the style of individual contributors but set common ground for solving problems as a team with the javascript language.
+This guide aims not to restrict the style of individual contributors but set the common ground for solving problems as a team with the javascript language.

-This guide is opinionated, it is not the *ideal* or *better* way of programming in javascript nor programming Functional javascript, it is a idea of how it may be done.
+This guide is opinionated, it is not the *ideal* or *better* way of programming in javascript nor programming Functional javascript, it is an idea of how it may be done.
 Anyone may use it, we at Aldo feel it's the better way to do it.

 You may use it, but at your own risks.
 We open source this guide in hopes it helps other derive work from it or simply use it and maybe help us improve it.

 # Values
-These are the values we uphold with this guide, and hope that this will help at releasing better software more regularly and steadily.
+These are the values we uphold with this guide and hope that this will help at releasing better software more regularly and steadily.

 - Functional is the only way
 - Impurity must be rejected